MadJalapeno/Node-RED-HVAC/README.md

 **This all started as our Gen-1 Nest Thermostats now have dead batteries and lose connectivity all the time.** I want to use multiple sensors in each zone to control the boiler, and have the Nest be a dumb input into the system, permanently wired to the 24v transformer and not control anything directly.

+Originally this was all done in Home Assistant with some automations and scripts, but then I discovered Node-RED and it seemed to offer better control.
+This is my first Node-Red project, so it's probably not the best way of doing everything, but it works.

 ## Home Assitant Scheduling and Zone Climate Control

 ### Schedule